Hair loss: Embracing baldness

 Instead of attempting to conceal their hair loss, some people embrace it by either doing nothing about it or sporting a shaved head.
 The general public became more accepting of men with shaved heads in the early 1950s, when Russian-American actor Yul Brynner began sporting the look; the resulting phenomenon inspired many of his male fans to shave their heads.
 Male celebrities then continued to bring mainstream popularity to shaved heads, including athletes such as Michael Jordan and Zinedine Zidane and actors such as Dwayne Johnson, Ben Kingsley, and Jason Statham.

-To a lesser extent, female baldness can also be neutrally and positively intepreted in various parts of the world.
-For example head shaving is not uncommon among Black women, Buddhist nuns, lesbians and some radical feminists and can represent a release from superficial and restrictive appearance norms.
+To a lesser extent, female baldness can also be neutrally and positively interpreted in various parts of the world.
+For example head shaving is not uncommon among Black women, Buddhist nuns, lesbians and some feminists can represent a release from superficial and restrictive appearance norms.

 Alternative medicine

 Dietary supplements are not typically recommended.
 There is only one small trial of saw palmetto which shows tentative benefit in those with mild to moderate androgenetic alopecia.
 There is no evidence for biotin.
 Evidence for most other alternative medicine remedies is also insufficient.
 There was no good evidence for ginkgo, aloe vera, ginseng, bergamot, hibiscus, or sophora as of 2011.

 Many people use unproven treatments to treat hair loss.
 Egg oil, in Indian, Japanese, Unani (Roghan Baiza Murgh) and Chinese traditional medicine, was traditionally used as a treatment for hair loss.